MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 - Power Apps Per User license (non trial), and Microsoft 365 license
 - The identity must be email enabled

-These roles and licenses must be available to this user continuously; if admin access is granted to your user temporarily via PIM this will not be sufficient to run the CoE Starter Kit.
+These roles and licenses must be available to this user continuously; if admin access is granted only temporarily via PIM this will not be sufficient to run the CoE Starter Kit.

 Additionally, if you would like to share the Power BI report that is part of the CoE Starter Kit, this identity needs to have the Power BI Pro license.